 The Venetian Tower stands as one of the most interesting and beautiful historical defensive structures in Durrës.
-An integral part of the Byzantine fortress of Durrës, declared a firstcategory cultural monument, the fortress once regarded as one of the most formidable fortresses along the western coast of the Adriatic Sea.
+It is an integral part of the Byzantine fortress of Durrës, declared a first-category cultural monument.
+It was once regarded as one of the most formidable defense structures along the western coast of the Adriatic Sea.
 The present-day fortress traces its roots to the initial construction efforts of Byzantine Emperor Anastasius I (491-518), a native of Durrës (ancient Dyrrhachium).
-The Venetian tower, built atop the remains of the Byzantine tower around the 15th century, was fortified with cannons to protect the city from sea threats.
-Specifically designed for artillery, it served as a crucial observation point for monitoring the surrounding area.
-The Venetian Tower has been transformed into the first Albanian Heritage Interpretation Center, which offers visitors the chance to explore historical events and places through state-ofthe-art digital and multimedia tools.
+Built atop the remains of the Byzantine tower around the XV century, the Venetian Tower was fortified with cannons to protect the city from the sea.
+Specifically designed to be armed with artillery, it served as a crucial observation point for monitoring the surrounding area.

+In 2022-2023 the Venetian Tower was renovated and transformed into the first Albanian Heritage Interpretation Center and now offers visitors the chance to explore historical events and places through state-of-the-art digital and multimedia tools.
 These include VR headsets, audio guides, dome multimedia projections and other activities, which combine entertainment with a more in-depth look at the city's ancient history.